 Anna is a very experienced advocate who regularly advises on complex and high value matters arising from clinical negligence and personal injury disputes.
 She also has considerable experience in the fields of travel and foreign claims, private international law and product liability.

-She is recommended by Chambers UK 2020 for Clinical Negligence, Personal Injury and Travel and the Legal 500 2020 for Clinical Negligence, Personal Injury, and Travel Law where she is described as “an excellent lawyer and fearless advocate”; “one of the best cross-examiners”; “tenacious and effective”; and as possessing “razor-sharp intelligence” and “an enormous intellect”.
+She is recommended by Chambers UK 2020 for Clinical Negligence, Personal Injury and Travel and the Legal 500 2021 for Clinical Negligence, Personal Injury, Travel and Product Liability where she is described as “an excellent lawyer and fearless advocate”; “one of the best cross-examiners”; “tenacious and effective”; and as possessing “razor-sharp intelligence” and “an enormous intellect”.

 Prior to joining Chambers, Anna obtained a First-Class degree in Law from St. Catharine’s College, Cambridge.